nathan-b/TolkienEssays/orcs.md

 In _The Lord of the Rings_, there are a number of cases where regular Orcs (squat, bowlegged, small) are differentiated from Uruks.

 At a glance, this seems like a similar case to the above.
 Uruk, after all, is simply the word for Orc in the Black Speech used in Mordor.
-But it does seem like there's a qualitative difference between your bog-standard Orc of the Misty Mountains and the Orcs that come from Mordor.
+But the text does imply a qualitative difference between your bog-standard Orc of the Misty Mountains and the Orcs that come from Mordor.

-What seems to be the case is that Sauron has been improving on the Orcs created by Melkor, and the ones he's cranking out of Mordor in the Third Age are harder, better, faster, stronger versions of the basic Orc formula.
+The logical inference is that Sauron has been improving on the Orcs created by Melkor, and the ones he's cranking out of Mordor in the Third Age are harder, better, faster, stronger versions of the basic Orc formula.

 > In the last years of Denethor I the race of uruks, black Orcs of great strength, first appeared out of Mordor, and in 2475 they swept across Ithilien and took Osgiliath.
 >